Eye color is the color of your iris.

-Traditionally, people believed that eye color was determined by a single gene.
+Traditionally, people believed that a single gene determined eye color.
 However, today, studies confirm that the eye color inheritance pattern is more complex.

 Several genes are responsible for the amount of pigment in the eyes, making it possible for two blue-eyed parents to have brown-eyed children.
-Gene variations and interactions in different genes can cause someone to have different colored eyes than their parents or even than any other family members.
+Gene variations and interactions can cause someone to have different colored eyes than their parents or any other family member.

 The Basic Colors: Brown, Blue, Hazel, Amber, Gray & Green